What is the Environmental Act?

 Regulating Pollution and Waste Management

-The Environment Act seeks to regulate pollution and waste management to minimize the negative impact of human activities on the environment.
+The Environmental Act seeks to regulate pollution and waste management to minimize the negative impact of human activities on the environment.
 It does this through measures such as air and water quality standards, hazardous waste management, and regulations for the transport and disposal of toxic substances.

 Promoting Sustainable Development